Pittab/cd-spotify-wrapped/README.md

 # cd-spotify-wrapped
-spotify wrapped for my CD collection
+spotify wrapped for your CD collection